 Kane is assistant vice president for student affairs and Dean of Students, St. Vincent College.
 He is an experienced student affairs practitioner with a demonstrated history of working in the higher education industry.
 Anthony is skilled in diversity and inclusion, community service, student development, and organizational development.
 He is a passionate social justice advocate with an Ed.D. focused on Educational Leadership and Administration from Duquesne University.

-Johnston Howard is the senior manager of Social Impact & Strategic Integration for the National Hockey League (NHL).
+Johnston Hayward is the senior manager of Social Impact & Strategic Integration for the National Hockey League (NHL).
 In her role, she helps to guide the league and its 32 member clubs on matters relating to social impact, community and inclusion.
 Her primary focuses are Hockey Fights Cancer, Legacy Projects, Make-a-Wish, Disabled/Adaptive Hockey and Hockey is for Everyone initiatives.
 Before the NHL, Elizabeth worked for The Madison Square Garden Company for five years.

 She is also a certified “Wish Granter” with Make-a-Wish.
 While at California, Elizabeth studied sport management and played on the women’s soccer team from 2008-2011.